octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 #### Deployment

 The last step of the migration is the deployment definition.
-It is a function export, which defines how the contract(s) should be deployed.
+It's a function export, which defines how the contract(s) should be deployed.
 This function takes three arguments:

 * `deployer`: truffle object which deploys a contract